scaleapi/llm-engine/docs/getting_started.md

     ```

 Navigate to [https://spellbook.scale.com](https://spellbook.scale.com) where
 you will get a Scale API key.
+Set this API key as the `SCALE_API_KEY`
+environment variable.

 With the API key, you can now send requests to Spellbook Serve public inference
 APIs using Python client: